martius-lab/l4-optimizer/README.md

 ## Introduction

-This repository contains TensorFlow implementation code for the paper "L4: Practical loss-based stepsize adaptation for deep learning" (arxiv link).
+This repository contains TensorFlow implementation code for the paper ["L4: Practical loss-based stepsize adaptation for deep learning"](https://arxiv.org/abs/1802.05074).
 This work proposes an explicit rule for stepsize adaptation on top of existing optimizers such as Adam or momentum SGD.

 *Disclaimer*: This code is a PROTOTYPE and most likely contains bugs.
 It should work with most Tensorflow models but most likely it doesn't comply with TensorFlow production code standards.
 Use at your own risk.